-Recipients of restricted stock awards have voting rights and rights to receive dividends, if declared.
-Restricted stock awards generally vest 25% on the first anniversary of the grant date, with the remaining 75% vesting in equal increments semi-annually thereafter.
-Restricted stock awards issued in connection with the Company's Exchange Offer, which was completed on October 6, 2009, vest over a period of three years following the exchange date, with $33^{1}/3\%$ of the shares vesting annually.
-The grant date fair value of restricted stock awards, adjusted for estimated forfeitures, is recognized as expense on a straight-line basis over the requisite service period.
-The fair value of restricted stock is determined based on the market value of the Company's shares on the date of grant.
+The Company's outstanding restricted stock grants consist of both restricted stock awards ("RSAs") and RSUs.
+The Company has no unvested RSUs other than those converted in connection with the NET acquisition.
+Recipients of RSAs have voting rights and rights to receive dividends, if declared.
+RSAs generally vest 25% on the first anniversary of the grant date, with the remaining 75% vesting in equal increments semi-annually thereafter.
+RSAs issued in connection with the Company's Exchange Offer, under which restricted shares were granted on October 6, 2009, vested over a period of three years following the exchange date, with 33 1/3% of the shares vesting annually.
+The RSUs assumed in connection with the NET acquisition vest over a period of 1.75 years and will be fully vested in August 2013.
+The grant date fair value of restricted stock grants, adjusted for estimated forfeitures, is recognized as expense on a straight-line basis over the requisite service period.
+The fair value of restricted stock grants is determined based on the market value of the Company's shares on the date of grant.

-The activity related to the Company's unvested restricted stock awards for the year ended December 31, 2011 is as follows:
+The activity related to the Company's unvested restricted stock grants for the year ended December 31, 2012 is as follows:

-Shares Weighted Average Grant Date Fair Value Unvested balance at January 1, 2011 1,541,231 \$ 2.93 Granted 195,000 \$ 2.87 Vested (944,393) \$ 3.40 Forfeited (189,435) \$ 2.30 Unvested balance at December 31, 2011 602,403 \$ 2.38
+Shares Weighted Average Grant Date Fair Value Unvested balance at January 1, 2012 602,403 \$ 2.38 Granted 920,344 \$ 2.59 Unvested NET RSUs converted to Sonus RSUs 82,110 \$ 1.86 Vested (767,523) \$ 2.37 Forfeited (220,131) \$ 2.90 Unvested balance at December 31, 2012 617,203 \$ 2.45

-The total fair value of restricted stock award shares vested was \$3.2 million in the year ended December 31, 2011, \$7.8 million in the year ended December 31, 2010 and \$4.9 million in the year ended December 31, 2009.
+The total fair value of restricted stock grant shares vested was \$1.8 million in the year ended December 31, 2012, \$3.2 million in the year ended December 31, 2011 and \$7.8 million in the year ended December 31, 2010.